lucasm39/marcellisite/_posts/November 2014/29-11-2014-bittypage.markdown

 [I really like my cat.](/kitty)

-I wanted to make a page where I could drop photos of my cat and they would automagically populate the page, but since I'm using [Jekyll](http://jekyllrb.com/) that made it a bit complicated.
+I wanted to make a page where I could drop photos of my cat and they would automagically populate the page, but since I'm using [Jekyll](http://jekyllrb.com/), which only serves static content, this proved to be a bit more complicated than I expected.

-My initial idea was to simply use a liquid for loop to loop through a folder of cleverly named photos (1.jpg, 2.jpg etc) like so:
+My initial idea was to simply to loop through a folder of cleverly named photos (1.jpg, 2.jpg etc) using a liquid for loop, like so:

 {% raw %}
 `{% for i in (1..5) %}` <br>